 I AM HERE ….
 NOW (2009) – And I’m going to review this movie …. now.
 Neil Breen made it official with his second film: he is going to be to Las Vegas what Andy Milligan was to Staten Island and William Girdler was to Louisville.
 And somebody needs to explain to Neil that an ellipse consists of three dots, not four.
 (When you can’t get the punctuation marks in your own title right …)

 This time around Neil portrays the only figure that is nearly as awe-inspiring as himself: God.
 Technically called the Being, Neil’s character is revealed to be the creator of life on Earth.
 He is thoroughly disgusted with lesser beings for not being as wonderful and virtuous as he considers himself to be.
-And I’m talking about Neil Breen of course, not his character the Being.
-(Sorry.)
+And I mean Neil Breen, of course, not his character the Being.
+(Sorry.
+That’s the last time I’ll do that.
+I promise.)

-The Being is walking toward Las Vegas and along the way he interacts with various sinful and immoral humans and is frankly fed up with them.
+The Being is walking toward Las Vegas where he interacts with various sinful and immoral humans and is frankly fed up with them.
 Think Godspell in the Desert with no songs but with lots and lots of baby heads in the sand.

 Violent crime has never been this funny as Neil encounters street thugs who shoot, rape and kill but also take time out to ATTACK A CANCER PATIENT IN A WHEELCHAIR!
 Now that’s cold.